Ikaros-Robotics/icarus_nano/README.md

 # Icarus 🪽

-If you're new here, heck out my parent repo  [Icaurus Pi](https://github.com/steelgit/icarus_pi/tree/daedalus_main)  for more information on the project!
+If you're new here, check out my parent repo  [Icaurus Pi](https://github.com/steelgit/icarus_pi/tree/daedalus_main)  for more information on the project!

 This repository contains information on how to add SLAM and Nav2 to your robot to enable autonomous navigation capabilities.